Volunteer at Our Neighbors’ Table

 Is there an age requirement for volunteering?

-- Ages 15 and above may volunteer with our Meal and Grocery programs.
+- Ages 15 and above may volunteer.

 can my children volunteer?